SvennoNito/ScoringHero/README.md

 - Double-click on an existing event to remove it
 - Overlapping events of the same type are automatically merged
 - Events are displayed on both the signal view and the hypnogram
+- **Relabel events**: hold an event key (`A`, `F1`–`F12`) and click on an existing event to reassign it to a different type
+- **Erase events in selection**: draw one or more rectangles and press `Backspace` to delete all events inside the drawn region
+- **Delete all events**: via the Labels menu — choose to delete all events, events in the current epoch only, or events of a specific type (via the Events config tab)

 <p align="center">
     <img src="screenshots/artefact.png" width="49%" alt="Artefact event marked on signal" />